lucacasagrande/geonode-workshops/user/doc/quickstart/quickstart.rst

 ---------------

 Now you've gotten a quick insight in the possibilities of GeoNode.
 To learn more about GeoNode and its features, visit our webpage www.geonode.org.
-To install GeoNode on your own server, follow the guidelines from http://docs.geonode.org/en/latest/intro/install.html (quickstart) or http://docs.geonode.org/en/latest/deploy/install.html (complete installation).
+To install GeoNode on your own server, follow our `Quick Installation Guide <http://docs.geonode.org/en/latest/intro/install.html>`_ or the `Complete Installation Guide <http://docs.geonode.org/en/latest/deploy/install.html>`_.
-In order to get started with GeoNode our documentation might be useful.
-This can be found http://docs.geonode.org/en/latest/index.html.
+In order to get started with GeoNode our `documentation <http://docs.geonode.org/en/latest/index.html>`_ might be useful.

 If you need help or want to get some information about a specific topic please don't hasitate to ask us!
-You can do this through the #geonode IRC channel using http://webchat.freenode.net/ or by asking your question in our google group https://groups.google.com/forum/#!forum/geonode-users !
+You can do this through the #geonode IRC channel using http://webchat.freenode.net/ or by asking your question in our `google group <https://groups.google.com/forum/#!forum/geonode-users>`_ !

-    .. todo:: links!!!